intercom/ember-href-to/README.md

 `ember install ember-href-to`

+## Supported Ember Versions

+- v5.0.1. supports Ember versions >=3.1 & <3.27
+- It does not work in apps using Ember's modernized `LinkTo`, which was introduced in Ember 3.27

 ## Usage Instructions

 `{{href-to}}` has the same interface as [`{{link-to}}`](https://guides.emberjs.com/v2.16.0/templates/links/), you can use it to link to static and dynamic routes in your ember application: